 Fine French Dining at Bellingham’s EAT Restaurant and Bar

 Chef Eric A. Truglas selected five courses featuring the bounty of Whatcom County with a French twist.
-Each course was paired with an American or French wine.
+Each course was paired with a glass of American or French wine.

-The restaurant, bar and outdoor dining area has a simple, bistro vibe.
+The restaurant, bar, and outdoor dining area have a simple, bistro vibe.
 It’s a comfortable place for happy hour or for a special occasion dinner.
 But, if you have been out hiking or kayaking all day, don’t worry about dressing up.
 Casual dress is just fine.

 The New Opera Bakery in Bellingham, WA